richardhj/contao-theme-framework/README.md

   # See https://docs.contao.org/dev/framework/image-processing/image-sizes/#size-configuration
 ```

-You can write the mainfest in YAML or XML format, as you prefer.
+In a next version, the XML format for theme manifests will be available.

 ### 3. Install themes